m0xpd/FLIP/Stripboard/README.md

 In an attempt to make the layout clearer, +12V power links are shown in red, GROUND links are in green and -12V links are black.
 The remainder are blue.

-The board is shown below (viewed from the **top/component side**) without components to allow the cuts and links to be more clearly seen:
+The board is shown below (viewed from the **top/component side**) without components, to allow the cuts and links to be more clearly seen:

 <p align='center'>
 <img width=90%, src="https://github.com/m0xpd/Flip/blob/main/Stripboard/Graphics/m0xpd%20FLIP%20Bernoulli%20Gate%20Cuts%20and%20Links.png">